tidymodels/yardstick/tests/testthat/_snaps/conf_mat.md

       conf_mat(two_class_example, truth, predicted, foo = 1)
     Condition
       Warning:
-      The `...` argument of `conf_mat()` is deprecated as of yardstick 1.0.0.
-      This argument no longer has any effect, and is being ignored.
+      The `...` argument of `conf_mat()` was deprecated in yardstick 1.0.0. i This argument no longer has any effect, and is being ignored.
     Output
                 Truth
       Prediction Class1 Class2